Graduation season has rolled around again here in Japan.

 I had my first elementary school classes since winter break today.
 The 6th grade class went well, but the 5th grade class went amazingly.
-Today we started a new chapter, which has 26 vocabulary words, so I made today a lazy play-with-words day, and one of the boys made it even better.
-Continue reading
+Today we started a new chapter.
+It has 26 vocabulary words, so I made today a lazy play-with-words day.

 Okay, the students didn’t say that.
 I’m making titles up now.
 But I see no reason not to continue the grammatically incorrect titling.
 Besides, I’m about to talk about the students’ singing.
 With a bit about their music education in general.

 This is the second post I’ve written about this year’s school festival.
-If you want to read the first, it’s over here.
+Check out part one and part three.

 Anyway, read on if you want to find out about all the neat stuff my students did for their festival.
 Here’s a list of the general flow of the day, with details starting after the break.
-This will be the first of multiple posts.
+This is be the first of multiple posts.
 (Check out part two and part three.)

 I saw Iron Man 3 at the theater last weekend.
 It was a good movie, but that’s not what I want to talk about.
 I want to talk about an ad before the movie which starred this fine gentleman:

 At the beginning of every one of my classes (at all levels of education from preschool to high school), I ask each student, “How are you?”
-This would take too much time if I had more students, but as things stand it’s a good, regular way to start the class.
-The fact that all the students know it also gives me a way to use English with them every time I see them around town.
+This would take too much time if I had more students.
+As things stand it’s a good, regular way to start the class.
+All the students knowing it also gives me a way to use English with them every time I see them around town.
 Unless a kid is obstinate and doesn’t want to respond — which happens sometimes — I’m guaranteed to be able to toss some English back and forth with every kid in town.